 Mythbuster: The bigger the school and its graduating class, the bigger the hit.
-Find out how many of your high school students will be denied automatic admission at http://www.idra.org/Education_Policy.htm/ by school and county.
+Find out how many of your high school students will be denied automatic admission by school and county.

 Myth #6: All Top Ten Percenters apply to UT-Austin, and every Top Ten Percent student who is admitted to UT-Austin enrolls.